DevCode1/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Typically, all units are added during the design and creation of your course in Studio.
 To add a discussion topic to a unit, you add a discussion component.
 Follow the instructions in :ref:`Working with Discussion Components`.
+The result is a content-specific discussion topic.

 This type of discussion topic is subject to the release date of the section that contains it.
 Students cannot contribute to these discussion topics until